 1. Requirements.
-Inspection for contract compliance will be made by a representative of the USDA, in accordance with 7 CFR part 70, FSIS regulations, and this Specification, at the site of processing, both during and after processing and packaging.
-A representative of USDA may select samples for laboratory analyses or inspect the commodity at any point in transit and after delivery to point of destination.
+Inspection for contract compliance will be made by a USDA representative, in accordance with 7 CFR Part 70, FSIS regulations, and this Specification, at the site of processing, both during and after processing and packaging.
+A USDA representative may select samples for laboratory analyses or inspect the commodity at any point in transit and after delivery to point of destination.
 Inspection records must be complete and made available to USDA, as requested, to assure contract compliance.